favering/wificmd/README.md

   Delete saved AP profile.
 - wificmd.py show [-h] [-k KEYWORD]
   Show saved AP profile.

+# Note:

+wificmd cannot co-work with Linux comes NetworkManager, so it will disable NetworkManager when run wificmd to do connection.

 # Bugs:
 - Can not set the system DNS server on Ubuntu.